 - renewable resource officers

 - Housing Corporation officers in district offices or communities

-- The supervisor will review the request against criteria established for official languages provided in their Department or Agency as well as, but not limited to the following criteria:
+- The employing Department or Agency will review the request against criteria established for official languages provided in their Department or Agency as well as, but not limited to the following criteria:

 - The employee is NOT working in a bilingual required designated position;

-- The employee is NOT working in a position whose job description states that the major responsibilities require the use of another language (e.g., legal translator, clerk/interpreter).
+- The employee is NOT working in a position whose job description states that the major responsibilities require the use of another language (i.e., legal translator, clerk/interpreter).

-- The Deputy Head advises the Department of Human Resources of approved bilingual bonus requests and provides the:
+- The Deputy Head shall advise the Department of Human Resources and the Department of Finance of approved bilingual bonus requests under the Bilingual Preferred category and provide the:

 - employee name;

 - employee location; and